gp2112/snowflake-cli/README.md

 The system works by volunteers who run the snowflake extension on browser.

-Now, with this script, you can host on a server too, without the need to use a browser with GUI and install an extension.
+Now, with this script, you can host a snowflake relay in another program or run it in CLI mode in a server!

 ## Requirements